KamranSar/ATS-Mono/HOWTO.md

 `approles` in `myApp` should couple with the acls defined in `@/acls/index.js`

-You can learn more about the usage of these acls from [vue-browser-acl](https://github.com/mblarsen/vue-browser-acl#usage)

 ### Protecting your route

 You can protect a route from being accessed without the proper acl with the `meta` property in `@/router/routes.js`